What are Futures? – Meaning of Futures

 - Buy shares of Reliance Industries from the spot market.

-Let’s explore option 1.
-The cost of 1 Reliance share is Rs 2,000.
+Let’s explore the first option.
+Suppose the market price of one share of Reliance Industries is Rs 2,000.
 You want to buy 100 shares.
 The cost of 100 shares will be Rs 2 Lakhs!

-For now, assume that the initial margin required to carry 1 Reliance futures contract is Rs 64,700.
+For now, assume that the initial margin required to carry one Reliance futures contract is Rs 64,700.
 You can calculate margin requirements here.

 This is a gain of 144% in less than 1 month!